Click HERE for the latest scholarship news.

 In 2005, our Region lost two friends and passionate mentors–illustrator Ann Barrow and writer Ruth Landers Glass.
 This loss inspired the SCBWI New England Executive Board to begin a Memory Fund that now finances several annual scholarships.
 Donations to the Memory Fund are welcome throughout the year.

-We are excited to announce the 2018 Ruth Landers Glass Scholarship for NESCBWI writers.
-As some of you may know, Ruth Landers Glass was an active member in NESCBWI who nurtured aspiring writers.
+We are excited to announce the 2019 Ruth Landers Glass Scholarship for NESCBWI writers.
+Ruth Landers Glass was an active member in NESCBWI who nurtured aspiring writers.
 She was an artist, writer and founding member of two Newton, Massachusetts, critique groups that helped many writers move toward publication.
-The scholarship provides writers with an opportunity to attend the NESCBWI conference for one day.
+The scholarship provides writers with an opportunity to attend the NESCBWI conference for one full day.
 Read more . . .